-Once more, when anything becomes governed by human wisdom, by the mind of men, brought into bondage of the 'scribes', the Lord has always brought in the Cross over against that.
-You see it.
+Once more, when anything becomes governed by human wisdom, by the mind of men, when it becomes brought into bondage of the 'scribes', the Lord has always brought in the Cross against that.
 You see it again in Israel.
-The Cross has been introduced over against that situation where the scribes and the rulers of Israel gave to Divine things their own human interpretation, and imposed upon the things of God their own minds, created this great and intolerable burden to which Christ referred - simply the mind of man imposed upon Divine things.
+The Cross has been introduced over against that situation where the scribes and the rulers of Israel gave to Divine things their own human interpretation, imposed upon the things of God their own mind; created this great and intolerable burden to which Christ referred - simply the mind of man imposed upon Divine things.
 And it always means bondage.
-Always means bondage!
 The Lord is not going to allow that.
-And so He acts again, and there comes an impasse.
-An impasse, and what is the nature of this new crisis?
-Absolute bewilderment!
-A situation where you do not know what to do, where to look, in what direction to move; how the situation can be resolved.
-No, it's beyond, altogether beyond human wisdom.
-It's an impasse of confounding, confusion, and despair.
-What can we do?
-What shall we do?
-How is this situation to be met?
-And at every effort you're defeated.
+And so He reacts again, and there comes an impasse.
+And what is the nature of this new crisis?
+Absolute bewilderment; a situation where you do not know what to do, where to look, in what direction to move; how the situation can be resolved.
+It is altogether beyond human wisdom.
+It is an impasse of confounding, confusion, and despair.
+What can we do? what shall we do? how is this situation to be met?
+At every effort you are defeated.

-The Lord has got to rescue out into the realm of Divine revelation from merely human, mental, holding of Divine things.
-It's a tremendous thing that the Lord must have, you know, this realm where He is perfectly free to give new light if He wants to.
-Perfectly free to give new light that may seem to upset all our interpretations - all the mental power of the scribes and the Pharisees - to upset the whole thing!
+The Lord has got to rescue us out into the realm of Divine revelation from any merely human or mental holding of Divine things.
+It is a tremendous thing that the Lord must have - this realm where He is perfectly free, if He wants to, to give new light that may seem to upset all our interpretations - all the mental power of the scribes and the Pharisees - to upset the whole thing.

 That is what you find in the New Testament, in the book of the Acts.
-Here is Peter, a representative of Israel.
-Here is Paul, one of those interpreters of the law, who held everything within the limit of their own minds, and said, "Our word is final!
+Here is Peter, a representative of Israel; here is Paul, one of those interpreters of the law, who held everything within the limit of their own minds, and said, Our word is final!
 Our interpretation is the authority!
-You have to bow to it!"
-Here they are.
+You have to bow to it!
 What is the Lord doing with men like Peter and Paul, and others in that book?
-He is bringing them up against situations where, if God does not now come in with some new light and some new revelation, they're at a standstill.
-But He was doing that, taking them altogether beyond their best traditions, their strongest convictions, and their settled interpretations, and making them see that the Bible meant far more than ever, with all their learning and knowledge, they had realised it to mean.
+He is bringing them up against situations where, if God does not now come in with some new light and some new revelation, they are at a standstill.
+He was taking them altogether beyond their best traditions, their strongest convictions, and their settled interpretations, and was making them see that the Bible meant more than they, with all their learning and knowledge, had realised it meant.

 Yes, Leviticus 11 stands true about unclean creatures and reptiles not to be eaten.
-Does the Holy Spirit contradict that when He tells Peter to, "Arise, kill and eat"?
+Does the Holy Spirit contradict that when He tells Peter to 'Arise, kill and eat'?
 Not at all.
-But Leviticus 11 had a meaning that Peter had never seen.
-Now he is up against something that seems to contradict his knowledge of the Scripture; but in principle it doesn't - it just doesn't.
-And one can only hint at that because, you see, we bind the Word of God, and we do not leave God free to enlarge the revelation, that He is meaning, to give new light.
-And if that is a peril, or if that is where we've come to, that our interpretations are made binding and limiting, He will bring in the Cross, and bring us to utter confusion, where we, now if God doesn't give us some new light, we're finished; we haven't got the wisdom for the situation.
-What's He doing?
+Leviticus 11 had a meaning that Peter had never seen.
+He is up against something now that seems to contradict his knowledge of the Scripture; but in principle it does not - it just does not.
+One can only hint at that.
+You see, we bind the Word of God, and do not leave God free to enlarge the revelation, that He is meaning to give new light.
+And if that is a peril, or if we come to the place where our interpretations are made binding and limiting, He will bring in the Cross, and bring us to a place of utter confusion, where, if God does not now give us some new light, we are finished; we have not got the wisdom for the situation.
+What is He doing?
 The God of Hope is getting rid of a hopeless situation.
 And it is always hopeless when man is the last word in anything!
-Always hopeless.